 • Empowerment from the students

-Example #4: Evaluation using an alternative assignment set in the course “Evaluation of Educational Programs and Projects” (in the MA track in Planning and Evaluation of Studies)
+Example #4: Assessment using an alternative task set in the course “Evaluation of Educational Programs and Projects” (in the MA track in Planning and Evaluation of Studies)

 Course description

 The course addresses basic concepts relating to the evaluation of educational projects and programs, exposing the students to key components of the evaluation process and of the work of the evaluator.
 The course employs a hybrid method combining frontal lessons and distance learning lessons (using the Moodle system).
-Instruction in the course is accomplished through lectures, distributing articles and chapters for reading, uploading final presentations, undertaking assignments that support learning (including group discussions) and so forth.
+Instruction in the course is accomplished through lectures; distributing articles and chapters for reading; uploading final presentations; undertaking assignments that support learning (including group discussions) and so forth.

 The goals of the course

-The goals of the course are: 1) To raise awareness among the learners about the importance of evaluating educational programs and projects within the education system.
-2) To provide theoretical and methodological knowledge in planning and executing the evaluation of curricula and educational projects.
-3) To develop basic evaluation skills relating to the performance of the evaluator.
-4) To raise awareness of the standards to be met by an evaluator.
+The goals of the course are: 1) To raise awareness among the learners about the importance of evaluating educational programs and projects within the education system; 2) To provide theoretical and methodological knowledge in planning and executing the evaluation of curricula and educational projects; 3) To develop basic evaluation skills relating to the performance of the evaluator; 4) To raise awareness of the standards to be met by an evaluator.

-Method of evaluating the students
+Method of student assessment

-During the course the students are required to complete various assignments relating to different aspects of their learning, in an effort to connect the theoretical knowledge they have acquired to practical aspects of the evaluator’s work in the field.
-Some of the evaluation assignments are undertaken as individuals, others as a group.
+During the course the students are required to complete various tasks relating to different aspects of their learning, in an effort to connect the theoretical knowledge they have acquired to practical aspects of the evaluator’s work in the field.
+Some of the assessment tasks are undertaken as individuals, others as a group.
 The students are required to complete assignments during the course, keep them in an individual folder, and submit the folder at the end of the course.
-At the beginning of the course the students are given a file including the list of assignments comprising the folder and the relative weight of each assignment in the final grade.
-The assignments are alternative evaluation assignments, some having an authentic character relevant to practice, others based on the learner’s personal connection to various themes and cognitive assignments on a higher level (such as preparing a map of concepts).
-One of the assignments requires peer evaluation: at the end of the course each student is required to submit a written personal reflection on the learning process in the course.
-Evaluation rubrics are attached to course assignments, helping the students to understand what is expected of them and enabling the lecturer and students to implement evaluation on the basis of clear criteria.
+At the beginning of the course the students are given a file including the list of tasks comprising the folder and the relative weight of each assignment in the final grade.
+The assignments are alternative assessment tasks, some having an authentic character relevant to practice, others based on the learner’s personal connection to various themes and cognitive tasks on a higher level (such as preparing a concept map).
+One of the tasks requires peer assessment: at the end of the course each student is required to submit a written personal reflection on the learning process in the course.
+Assessment rubrics are attached to course tasks, helping the students to understand what is expected of them and enabling the lecturer and students to implement assessment on the basis of clear criteria.

-The rationale behind presenting a number of “small” assignment, undertaken during the course, rather than a single “large” project at the end, is based on several considerations:
+The rationale behind presenting a number of “small” tasks, undertaken during the course, rather than a single “large” project at the end, is based on several considerations:

 1) Creating an ongoing learning process throughout the course, leading to the inculcation of the content under study and serving as a foundation for content to come.

-2) Enabling the use of diverse evaluation tools with different characteristics, reflecting the variance among the learners and the adaptation of different tools for different goals.
-This approach also enables the evaluation of a wider range of content and skills.
+2) Enabling the use of diverse assessment tools with different characteristics, reflecting the variance among the learners and the adaptation of different tools for different goals.
+This approach also enables the assessment of a wider range of content and skills.

 3) Students enjoy several opportunities to demonstrate their achievements and abilities, since the grade is not based on a single assignment (even if they are less successful in one assignment, this does not significantly damage their grade).

-4) Evaluation with a formative influence on teaching enabling the lecturer to receive feedback during the course itself.
-The students’ comments and difficulties may help the lecturer to identify difficulties in understanding the material and to adjust teaching accordingly (whether by providing additional explanations and examples for the class as a whole, making various changes to the assignment itself, or providing individual assistance to students who have encountered difficulties);
+4) Assessment with a formative influence on teaching enabling the lecturer to receive feedback during the course itself.
+The students’ comments and difficulties may help the lecturer to identify difficulties in understanding the material and to adjust teaching accordingly (whether by providing additional explanations and examples for the class as a whole, making various changes to the assignment itself, or providing individual assistance to students who have encountered difficulties).